We are recruiting talented people to join us at Broad Institute and MGH/Harvard!

 We are committed to supporting the career and personal development of all lab members.
 We believe that the best science comes from good teams fueled by passion, motivation, perseverance, and – probably much underestimated – a supportive environment.
 We build an inclusive and supportive lab environment where everyone can achieve their science dreams and career goals regardless of their background, gender, ethnicity, race, or nationality.

 Computation-focused candidates: Ph.D. degree in computer science, data science, computational biology & single-cell multi-omics, or related fields is required.
-Strong expertise in multimodal machine learning and AI, neural networks (incl. transformer), (large) language models, etc., is highly encouraged.
-Candidates should have strong programming skills (e.g. Python) and experience using machine learning frameworks (e.g. PyTorch, TensorFlow).
+Candidates should have strong programming skills and experience using machine learning frameworks (e.g. PyTorch, TensorFlow).
+Expertise in multimodal machine learning, generative AI, agentic models etc. is highly encouraged.

-Experiment-focused candidates: Ph.D. degree in broadly defined biomedical sciences with strong expertise in single-cell multi-omics, synthetic genetics (with research experience with gene regulation etc), aging biology, stem cell & regenerative biology, cancer biology, immunology or molecular neuroscience.
-Candidates with research experience developing robust experimental technologies are strongly encouraged.
+Experiment-focused candidates: Ph.D. degree in broadly defined biomedical sciences, including but not limited to single-cell genomics, gene regulation, synthetic genetics, aging biology, stem cell & regenerative biology, cancer biology, immunology or molecular neuroscience.
+Candidates with research expertise developing genomic or synthetic biology technologies are strongly encouraged.

 Graduate Student Candidates: Our lab is ready to host students from diverse research backgrounds and support bold research projects from multimodal AI and single-cell multi-omics technologies to aging and cancer biology challenges.
 Current graduate students from any of the Harvard Integrated Life Sciences (HILS) Ph.D. programs at Harvard Medical School and Harvard University are encouraged to contact Bo and discuss customized rotation and thesis projects.